Taj Samudra: COVID-19 pandemic

 In 2020 November, four of the staff of Taj Samudra tested positive for COVID-19.
 During their 2021 Sri Lankan tour, the India national cricket team stayed at the Taj Samudra hotel.
 Despite having booked the entire hotel for the team, Krunal Pandya, one of the players tested positive for COVID-19.

 Amenities

 The hotel has 300 rooms and suites with either ocean or city views.

-The hotel has six restaurants, Navratna, an Indian restaurant, Golden Dragon, a Chinese cuisine restaurant, Crab Factory, the hotel's seafood restaurant, Ports of Call, a buffet and à la carte restaurant, Pebbles and Lattice, two lounges that serve finger food.
+The hotel has six restaurants, Navratna, an Indian restaurant, Golden Dragon, a Chinese cuisine restaurant, Crab Factory, the hotel's seafood restaurant, Ports of Call, a buffet and à la carte restaurant, and Pebbles and Lattice, two lounges that serve finger food.
 The hotel's other amenities include a swimming pool, tennis and squash courts, and a fitness centre.
 Taj Samudra also has a business centre and provides conference facilities.

 Operations

 TAL Lanka Hotels also manages the Gateway Hotel Airport Garden, in Seeduwa, near the Bandaranaike International Airport.
 The Colombo Club is located on the premises of the hotel.